 Outsourcing software development is becoming common practice, and while the methods may vary, the objectives are usually the same.
-Companies are outsourcing to lower costs and solve capacity issues, which frees up in-house teams to focus on core business functions.
+Companies are outsourcing to Latin America to lower costs and solve capacity issues, which frees up in-house teams to focus on core business functions.

 In this article, we examine the advantages of nearshore software development as opposed to offshore or onshore, to help you decide which option best suits your organization.